dasUtsav/relevo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.

 # Executing the project
-npm execute (which runs both ng build and nodemon server.js) Starts the project at http://localhost:3000/
+npm run execute (which runs both ng build and nodemon server.js) Starts the project at http://localhost:3000/

 # Running just angular